We are in the midst of redoing our company newsletter, well really starting back up again.

 Take a look at what has worked in the past for you

 Lily Maley Director, Creative & Brand, at Cision explains that “We have dozens of sends that go out daily, and have optimized and tested the lists so that they get the optimum open rate for the list.
-Our digital marketing team are wizards”.
+Our digital marketing team are wizards.
+My contribution is in building drag and drop modules with clear typography and calls to action, tactfully interspersed with some of our best award-winning content.”

-Focus your newsletter on the top trending topics in your industry
+Focus on the top trending topics in your industry

 Keeping your newsletter consistent with your niche is key.
 In fact, most can agree that showcasing top trending industries topics makes for a good newsletter.

-Your trending topic may be addressed in your subject line too
+Add your trending topic right in your subject line

 After you find your trending topic, you can create a buzz from the get-go by naming it in your subject line.
 Creating interests from the second someone lays eyes on the email, can be the trick to getting them to click.